Turkic history

-Turkic history is the history of Turkic peoples.
-The Göktürks were the first state established under the name of Turk.
+Turkic history is the systematic documentation and study of events involving the Turkic peoples.

 Origins

-Turks were an important political identity of Eurasia.
-They first appeared at Inner Eurasian steppes and migrated to many various regions (such as Central Asia, West Asia, Siberia, and Eastern Europe.) and participated in many local civilizations there.
-It is not yet known when, where, and how the Turks formed as a population identity.
-However, its predicted that Proto-Turkic populations have inhabited regions that they could have the lifestyle of Eurasian equestrian pastoral nomadic culture.
+Turks are an important political identity of Eurasia.
+They first appeared at Inner Eurasian steppes and migrated to many various regions (such as Central Asia, West Asia, North Asia, and Eastern Europe.) and participated in many local civilizations there.
+It is not yet known when, where, and how the Turks formed as a collective identity.
+However, it is believed that Proto-Turkic people inhabited regions that supported a lifestyle consistent with the Eurasian equestrian pastoral nomadic culture.

 Türk was first used as a political identity in history during the Göktürk Khaganate period.
 The old Turkic script was invented by Göktürks as well.
 The ruling Ashina clan origins are disputed.

 Although there are debates about its inception, the history of the Turks is an important part of world history.
 The history of all people that emerged in Eurasia and North Africa has been affected by the movements of the Turks to some degree.
 Turks also played an important role in bringing Eastern cultures to the West and Western cultures to the East.
 Their own religion became the pioneer and defender of the foreign religions they adopted after Tengrism, and they helped their spread and development (Manichaeism, Judaism, Buddhism, Orthodox, Nestorian Christianity and Islam).